Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

+The next step was to hierarchically organize the clusters based on the level of detail in their descriptions.
+As shown in \Cref{tab:final_tax}, we organized 113 vulnerabilities at the first level, 73 at the second level, and six at the third level.

 The hierarchical organization reveals that the well-known vulnerability, \textit{1A1-Reentrancy}, is actually a specific instance of a broader vulnerability, \textit{1A-Call to the unknown}~\cite{Rameder2022}.
 In addition, the \textit{Reentrancy} vulnerability exhibits four distinct behaviors (1A1.1, 1A1.2, 1A1.3, and 1A1.4).
 Similarly, the \textit{3B1-Mishandled out-of-gas exception} is a subcategory of the broader \textit{3B-Unexpected throw or revert} vulnerability, as also exposed in previous research by Rameder \etal~\cite{Rameder2022}.
 The sheer variety of names that refer to a single vulnerability category is remarkable.
-The literature references vulnerabilities such as 1B, 2D, 3C, 6B1, 6B6, 8G, and 8I7 using at least seven names.
+The literature references vulnerabilities such as 1B, 2D, 3C, 5B1, 5B5, 7G, and 7I6 using at least seven names.
 Rameder's taxonomy~\cite{Rameder2022} addresses this issue by grouping several vulnerabilities under alternative names or synonyms for a single vulnerability.
-For instance, \textit{6C1-Missing protection against signature replay attacks}, \textit{6C2-Lack of proper signature verification}, \textit{6C3-Hash collisions with multiple variable-length arguments}, \textit{6C4-Function clashing}, and \textit{6C5-Signature malleability} are all alternative names for \textit{6C-Signature-based vulnerabilities}.
+For instance, \textit{5C1-Missing protection against signature replay attacks}, \textit{5C2-Lack of proper signature verification}, \textit{5C3-Hash collisions with multiple variable-length arguments}, \textit{5C4-Function clashing}, and \textit{5C5-Signature malleability} are all alternative names for \textit{5C-Signature-based vulnerabilities}.
 Conversely, the taxonomy proposed by Zaazaa and El Bakkali~\citeA{dZaazaaAndElBakkali2023a} classifies each vulnerability independently and further delineates their differences.
-This divergence in classification was resolved by organizing vulnerabilities into hierarchical levels: \textit{6D-Signature-based vulnerabilities} occupy the first level due to its general nature, whereas the specific vulnerabilities are placed at the second level to distinguish their unique characteristics.
-Similar hierarchical structuring has been applied to other vulnerabilities, such as \textit{1B:1B1-1B2}, \textit{2A:2A1-2A2-2A3}, \textit{2B:2B1-2B2-2B3-2B4}, \textit{2F:2F1-2F2-2F3}, \textit{3A:3A1-3A2-3A3}, \textit{5C:5C1-5C2}, \textit{6B:6B1-6B2-6B3-6B4-6B5-6B6-6B6.1-6B6.2-6B7}, \textit{7A:7A1-7A2}, and \textit{7C:7C1-7C2-7C3}.
+This divergence in classification was resolved by organizing vulnerabilities into hierarchical levels: \textit{5C-Signature-based vulnerabilities} occupy the first level due to its general nature, whereas the specific vulnerabilities are placed at the second level to distinguish their unique characteristics.
+Similar hierarchical structuring has been applied to other vulnerabilities, such as \textit{1A1:1A1.1-1A1.2-1A1.3-1A1.4}, \textit{1B:1B1-1B2}, \textit{2A:2A1-2A2-2A3}, \textit{2B:2B1-2B2-2B3-2B4}, \textit{2E:2E1-2E2-2E3}, \textit{2F:2F1-2F2-2F3}, \textit{3A:3A1-3A2-3A3}, \textit{4C:4C1-4C2}, \textit{5B:5B1-5B2-5B3-5B4-5B5-5B5.1-5B5.2-5B6}, and \textit{6A:6A1-6A2}.